 This General Permit requires that stormwater, dewatering, and authorized non-stormwater discharges eliminate the discharge of pollutants that cause or contribute to an exceedance of any applicable water quality objectives or standards.
 The sampling and analysis monitoring requirements in this General Permit will help determine whether BMPs installed and maintained are preventing pollutants in discharges from the construction site that may cause or contribute to an exceedance of water quality objectives or standards.

 Water quality objectives or standards consist of designated beneficial uses of surface waters and the adoption of ambient criteria necessary to protect those uses.
 The ambient criteria are termed “water quality objectives” when adopted by the Water Boards.
 There is a risk that stormwater runoff from construction sites containing pollutants could enter surface waters and cause or contribute to an exceedance of water quality standards.
 For that reason, dischargers should be aware of the applicable water quality standards in their receiving waters.
-The best method to ensure compliance with receiving water limitations is to implement BMPs that prevent pollutants from contact with stormwater or from leaving the construction site in runoff.
+The best method to ensure compliance with receiving water limitations is to implement BMPs that prevent pollutants from contacting stormwater or leaving the construction site in runoff.

-California water quality standards are published in the Basin Plans adopted by each Regional Water Board, the California Toxics Rule (CTR), the National Toxics Rule (NTR), and Statewide Water Board Plans, for example, the Ocean Plan.
+California water quality standards are published in the Basin Plans adopted by each Regional Water Board, the California Toxics Rule (CTR), the National Toxics Rule (NTR), and Statewide Water Board Plans, for example, the California Ocean Plan.

 Dischargers can determine the applicable water quality standards by contacting Regional Water Board staff or by consulting one of the following sources.
-The actual Basin Plans that contain the water quality standards can be viewed at the website of the appropriate Regional Water Board, the State Water Board site for statewide plans or the U.S. EPA regulations for the NTR and CTR (40 Code of Federal Regulations §§ 131.36-38).
+The actual Basin Plans that contain the water quality standards can be viewed at the website of the appropriate Regional Water Board, the State Water Board site for statewide plans, or the U.S. EPA regulations for the NTR and CTR (40 Code of Federal Regulations §§ 131.36-38).
 Basin Plans and statewide plans are also available by mail from the appropriate Regional Water Board or the State Water Board.
 The U.S. EPA regulations are available on their website.

-4. Water Quality Based Effluent Limitations for Construction Stormwater: TMDLs and Waste Load Allocations
+I.O.4.
+Water Quality Based Effluent Limitations for Construction Stormwater: TMDLs and Waste Load Allocations

 This General Permit implements Clean Water Act § 303(d) impaired water body(ies) with Regional Water Board or U.S. EPA adopted TMDLs identifying sources regulated by this General Permit.
 The TMDLs in Attachment H include the specific waste load allocation for this activity and source.
 Dischargers are required to comply with any applicable TMDL requirements in this General Permit (see Attachment H and Section V of this Fact Sheet for additional TMDL applicability information).